ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ~~~
    RateLimit-Limit = expiring-limit [, 1#quota-policy ]
-   expiring-limit = request-quota
+   expiring-limit = service-limit
 ~~~

-The `expiring-limit` value MUST be set to the `request-quota` that is closer to reach its limit.
+The `expiring-limit` value MUST be set to the `service-limit` that is closer to reach its limit.

 The `quota-policy` is defined in {{quota-policy}}, and its values are informative.